AnotherKamila/scion-p4netfpga/README.md

 A P4-based border router for SCION, runnable in software or on the NetFPGA SUME.

-Main results (TODO actually deliver them):
+Main results (TODO actually deliver them, plus TODO correlate this list with the section in thesis):

 * Modular, portable P4 code implementing SCION parsing and forwarding.
   => You can quickly make improvements to this, or base other SCION-related P4 projects on this.